dfmorrison/cava-actup/README.md

 * and run `./run-cava-actup-server.sh‘

-The two ACT-UP models that have been converted are named `recency-model` and `recency-frequency-model`.
+The three ACT-UP models that have been converted are named `recency-model`,`recency-frequency-model` and `sequential-model`.
-By default `run-cava-actup-server.sh` runs `recency-model`.
+By default `run-cava-actup-server.sh` runs `sequential-model`.
 To choose a different model pass its name as an argument to the script, for example, `./run-cava-actup-server.sh recency-frequency`.

 Note that there’s a minor testing and debugging kludge in this run script that checks the user name;